STRATA: Simple, Gradient-Free Attacks for Models of Code: Examples of targeted attacks

 \section{Examples of targeted attacks}

-To illustrate the effectiveness of \strata{} targeted attacks more concretely, we target particular arbitrarily-picked subtokens and measure the success rate over the entire testing set (Table~\ref{tab:specific_targeted_attacks}) and find that though effectiveness can vary across different targets, the average effectiveness is quite high.
+To illustrate the effectiveness of \sname{strata} targeted attacks more concretely, we target particular arbitrarily-picked tokens and measure the success rate over the entire testing set (Table~\ref{tab:specific_targeted_attacks}) and find that though effectiveness can vary across different targets, the average effectiveness is quite high.